cherezov/dlnap/README.md

 # dlnap
 Simple network player for DLNA UPnP devices.
 It allows discover devices in the local network which are able to play media.

 ## Requires
  * Python (tested on CentOS with python 2.7 and python 3.4)

+## Supported devices
+ * Yamaha RX
+ * _please email me if it works or doesn't work with your device_

 ## Usage
 ### As console app